Israel 'very troubled' by Corbyn run in British election

 Corbyn and Labour, Britain’s biggest opposition party, say they oppose anti-Semitism.
 They say the party is not institutionally anti-Semitic, that complaints relate to a small minority of members, and that the processes to deal with such allegations have now improved.

-Corbyn has called for recognizing a Palestinian state and reviewing British arms exports to Israel, riling Prime Minister Benjamin Netanyahu’s rightist government.
+Corbyn has called for recognising a Palestinian state and reviewing British arms exports to Israel, riling Prime Minister Benjamin Netanyahu’s rightist government.

 “It must be understood that the things that Corbyn says, and the wind blowing through Labour today, is a wind of anti-Semitism.
 And this is a very grave matter,” Hotovely said.